Updated: Sep 15, 2022

 Get your young plants used to outdoor conditions by moving them to a sheltered place outside for a week.

-Be sure to protect them from wind and hot sun at first.
+Be sure to protect them from wind and hot full sun at first.
 If there’s any threat of overnight frost, either cover or bring your containers indoors, taking them back out in the morning.

 This hardening-off process toughens up your plants and reduces transplant shock and scalding.